brianium/old-site/_posts/2012-09-06-number-system-with-scala.md

 There are some tests left out here, but you can view the whole test suite on Github.

-<a href="https://github.com/brianium/scala-algebra/blob/master/src/test/scala/com/brianscaturro/NumberSystemSuite.scala" class="button" target="_blank">The Source</a>
+<a href="https://github.com/brianium/scala-algebra/blob/master/src/test/scala/com/brianscaturro/NumberSystemSuite.scala" target="_blank" class="button">The Source</a>